davidxuuts/yii2-upload/README.md

 "davidxu/yii2-upload": "*"
 ```

-to the require section of your `composer.json` file.
+to the requirement section of your `composer.json` file.

 Usage
 -----
-If you want to store files information in DB (MySQL/MariaDB), please excute migration file by
+If you want to store files information in DB (MySQL/MariaDB), please execute migration file by
 ```
 yii migrate/up @davidxu/base/migrations
 ```